‘Super Session’: When Al Kooper, Mike Bloomfield and Stephen Stills Got Into a Jam

 Listen to “Albert’s Shuffle” without horns

-Kooper, as of this writing, is in his late 70s and semi-retired, although he still surfaces for the occasional live gig and was releasing new music up until 2008.
+Kooper, born February 5, 1944, and is semi-retired, although he still surfaces for the occasional live gig and was releasing new music up until 2008.
 His career as a solo performer, producer, sideman and A&R executive continued to expand well after the Super Session era—he most famously discovered and produced Lynyrd Skynyrd.
+In 2023, he was selected for induction into the Rock & Roll Hall of Fame in the Musical Excellence category.
 Bloomfield maintained a lower-key career after the ’60s, playing in various bands, often in small venues.
 Sadly, he died in 1981 under mysterious circumstances.
 He was only 37.
 Said Kooper, summing him up, “He was a very special guy.”

 Listen to “Season of the Witch” minus horns